robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 [![Clean and noisy signal comparison](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/14-clean-and-noisy-signal-comparison.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/14-clean-and-noisy-signal-comparison.png)
 *Figure 14 - Clean and noisy signal comparison*

-As we can see our time domain data is now very noisy.
+As we can see our time domain data is now quite noisy.
 When we look at frequency domain we still see peaks but difference between peaks and background noise decreased a lot.

 ### JavaScript implementation